mbush91/fantasy-slow-draft/README.md

 # Fantasy Draft App

-FastAPI backend + MongoDB + React frontend for running a league draft with a shared league password and team names.
+FastAPI backend + MongoDB + React frontend for running a league draft with per-league passwords and team names.
+The team that creates a league becomes the admin.

 ## Prerequisites